s3n0/e2scripts/LGTV-RS232/README.md

 - command for listing of all available serial interfaces and especially access rights to them:
   - `ls -l /dev/ttyS*`

-- if you cannot turn off the LG-TV with the echo command, it is quite possible that you do not have write access rights to the serial port, so try setting up serial port access rights if necessary:
+- if your LG-TV has not turned off via the serial interface with the help of an echo command, then it is possible that you do not have access rights to the serial interface (write)
+- so try setting up serial interface access rights if necessary ... for example:
   - `chmod o+rw /dev/ttyS0`

 - use the following commands to test the functionality of the RS-232 communication, after connecting the null-modem cable between the set-top-box and the LG-TV (https://www.opena.tv/english-section/32512-solution-standby-mode-lg-tv-hdmi-cec-simplink.html) ... so, there are two echo commands for direct sending of codes (ASCII characters) to LG-TV serial interface: